odu-cs800-research/public/spr22/syllabus.md

 ## Meeting Times and Course Delivery Method

+This course will be organized based on the "flipped classroom" model.
+Students will be assigned readings that will be due before the class meeting time.
+Class time will be spent on discussions of the readings and assignments, demonstrations, and in-class work.
+It is essential that each student be fully prepared to participate in class discussions each week.

 This course will be delivered in a hybrid method, with one face-to-face section in a traditional classroom and several online sections available:
 * CRN 30066 - in-person (GORNT 0205)
 * CRN 29711 - WC2 (in Hampton Roads)